wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: prevent excess warnings/notices when binaries can't be installed
 * fixed: prevent binary installer from firing on unsupported operating systems
 * changed: better verification when saving settings for multi-site
+* changed: all cloud transactions are now secured (https)

 = 1.9.3 =
 * added: fallback mode when totals for resizes and unoptimized images cannot be determined by the bulk optimize tool